Gannet Colony Tour

-There are approx. 5000 birds here and we can visit most of the time between September and April.
+There are around 9000 birds here each year and we are able to visit between September and April.

-This spectacular sea bird usually chooses rocky outcrops as breeding and nesting sites.
-The Farewell Spit colony is the only one right at sea level, affording excellent views of the parent birds caring for their young.
+Gannets usually choose rocky outcrops as breeding and nesting sites, but the Farewell Spit colony is the only one in New Zealand that is right at sea level, affording excellent views of the parent birds caring for their young.
 We have the only license granted by the Department of Conservation to visit this colony, which is New Zealand's newest nesting site for Gannets.
-To see them you walk beyond the Lighthouse (about 30 minutes) over the sand near the end of the Spit - you may get your feet wet.

 This tour includes: